-On 14 October 2022, the Spanish government published the “Proyecto de Ley de fomento del ecosistema de las empresas emergentes.”
-This is a special tax regime (Beckham Law) for startups.
+On October 14th 2022, the Spanish government changed lives with a new startup law, titled the “Proyecto de Ley de fomento del ecosistema de las empresas emergentes.”

-One major aspect of the Law is to attract and retain talent.
-While Spain has no trouble attracting foreigners, bureaucratic legalities often make things difficult.
-The startup law, and all which coincides with it, aims to ease these burdens.
-From clearer visa pathways, ease and lower costs of opening a business, to tax incentives.
+Yes.
+One major focus of the Startup Law is to attract and retain talent in Spain.
+While Spain has no trouble attracting interested foreigners, bureaucratic legalities can often make obtaining a residence visa difficult.

-Additionally, the startup law project modifies article 93 of Personal Income Tax Law improving “Special Tax regime applicable to employees transferred to Spanish Territory”, adapting the conditions to the remote work of employees, as follows:
+In short, your time and money.
+The Startup Law project modifies Article 93 of Spain’s Personal Income Tax Law, improving it so that the “Special Tax regime [is] applicable to employees transferred to Spanish Territory”, adapting the conditions to the remote work of employees, as seen in a comparison below:

 |Article 93 IRPF before Startup Law||Article 93 IRPF after Startup Law|